 Estrogen levels fall dramatically immediately prior to the LH peak.2 A spike in LH occurs within 8-36 hours of the mature egg rupturing from the follicle - aka ovulation.

 It’s important to note that this is the time that you are the most fertile.
 Knowing your ovulatory window is key if you are trying to conceive OR trying to avoid pregnancy.
-While an egg is viable for only 24 hours, sperm is viable for up to 72 hours.
+While an egg is viable for only 24 hours, sperm is viable for up to 5 days.
 Therefore, THERE IS A 6 DAY WINDOW IN WHICH YOU CAN BECOME PREGNANT.
 I write that with emphasis because I want you to really understand that you cannot get pregnant every single day of your cycle.
 If you have intercourse with a male up to 5 days prior and up to 24 hours after ovulation, you will need to know that conception is possible.
 Barrier methods of birth control are recommended to avoid pregnancy if that is not your goal.

 Cervical fluid will also be a wet/slippery/egg-white-like substance.
 The change in viscosity is a more hospitable environment for sperm to flow toward the egg.
 You can learn more about how to track your menstrual cycle here if you are trying to conceive or trying to avoid pregnancy.